How to Install Two Operating Systems on One Computer🔥

 select Unallocated Space

-When the installation procedure continues, wait a short while.
-Once done, you'll be given the option between the two operating systems each time you turn on your device.
+Wait a short while after the installation procedure continues, then you'll be given the option between the two operating systems each time you turn on your device.

-If you find this post helpful, you can share it on your social media.
+If you found this post helpful, you can share it on your social media to spread the knowledge and help others who might be looking for the same information.

 To Wrap Things Up